 How To Make Intention-Setting A Priority When Setting Business Goals and Objectives

 When setting goals, are you only thinking about the ‘how’ and not the ‘why’ and ‘what’?
 If so, you might be hindering your business’s overall growth.
-And with 2022 rapidly approaching, it’s time for leaders to take a pause and set clear intentions for the upcoming year.
+And with the new year rapidly approaching, it’s time for leaders to take a pause and set clear intentions for the upcoming year.
 For example, if your goal is to decrease invoice processing time, your intention can be something like I will move to electronic invoicing.
 Or if you want to increase team productivity (intention), you’ll invest in messaging platforms such as Slack or Microsoft Teams by the end of the quarter (goal).
 Taking the time to set well-defined intentions not only helps you set clearer, more significant goals, but it also helps you stay determined during uncertain times.